A story about Beatrice Turner. I used real-life facts of her life in this short story.

 Reaching the dumpsite, a big bonfire was already burning up all of Beatrice's hard work.
 All would have been destroyed too, if Nathan didn't act so quickly and rescue at least seventy of them.
 Stephanie handled them with kid gloves, laying them tenderly in the back of Nathan's Jeep Cherokee.

-We took all the saved painting to am arts curator, Mr. Harold Simms.
+We took all the saved paintings to arts curator, Mr. Harold Simms.
 He studied the paintings and said.
 "Beatrice was ahead of her time."
 When Stephanie explained what she knew about the artist, he nodded.
 "Her being so different, an outcast as you say, that everyone just decided that Beatrice was not a real artist.
-Well, being her art work was never really shown at any art shows, I'll take a chance and show it."
+Well, being her art work was never really shown at any art shows, so I'll take a chance and show it."
 Mr. Simms set everything into action…

 Stephanie went to the art show, and looked at Beatrice work on display.
 Listening in on everyone's conversations, she could hear how everyone enjoyed them.
 Breathing a sigh of relief, sad that Nathan and her couldn't save all Beatrice's work, she wandered through the many familiar pieces.
 How she lived her life did show in her artwork.
 When Mr. Simms feels it's the right time, Beatrice's journal will be on display too."

 Feeling relieved how it all turned out, Stephanie left the art gallery.
-Meeting Nathan by the door, they both left together.
+Meeting Nathan by the door, they left together.

 "You know, Nathan, wouldn't it be great that Beatrice's journal will be used to help all up and coming artist.
 I mean I looked in it.
 She wrote down all her ideas on what she painted."

 "Well, if that ever happens, Beatrice memory will live on in the hearts of all artist in the future, Let's hope your dream will come true, Stephanie."
-The two neighbors walked arm in arm out the door together, and walked to a nearby café to eat dinner.
+The two neighbors walked arm in arm out the door together, and walked over to a nearby café to eat dinner.